saona-raimundo/Future-of-sports-at-IST-Austria/docs/log.md

 ---

+# 2022-04-11

+---

 # 2022-03-09

 Started to process answers!
-They are available in this document if anyone wants to check them out.
+They are [available in this document](/documents/Suggestions-responses.html) if anyone wants to check them out.

 We will have soon a summary to share.